danilop/yas3fs/README.md

 If you want to do a quick test here's the installation procedure depending on the OS flavor (Linux or Mac):

-* Create an S3 bucket in the region you work
+* Create an S3 bucket in the AWS region you prefer.
-* You don't need to create anything in the bucket as the initial path (if any) is created by the tool on the first mount
+* You don't need to create anything in the bucket as the initial path (if any) is created by the tool on the first mount.
-* If you want to use an existing S3 bucket you can use the `--no-metadata` option to not use user metadata to persist file system attr/xattr
+* If you want to use an existing S3 bucket you can use the `--no-metadata` option to not use user metadata to persist file system attr/xattr.
-* Create an SNS topic in the same region as the S3 bucket and write down the full topic ARN (you need it to run the tool if more than one client is connected to the same bucket/path)
+* Create an SNS topic in the same region as the S3 bucket and write down the full topic ARN (you need it to run the tool if more than one client is connected to the same bucket/path).
-* Create a IAM Role that gives access to the S3 and SNS/SQS resources you need or pass the AWS credentials to the tool using environmental variables (see `-h`)
+* Create a IAM Role that gives access to the S3 and SNS/SQS resources you need or pass the AWS credentials to the tool using environmental variables (see `-h`).
 * I used the `eu-west-1` region in my sample, but you can replace that with any region you want.
 If no region is specified it defaults to `us-east-1`.

 **On EC2 with Amazon Linux 2012.09**